JCurran0499/MatrixScript-Frontend/README.md

 ### Frontend Port

 The frontend will be accessed by users through the internet on the port of your choosing.
-The default in this repository is port **8080** in order to avoid admin permissions blocks associated with ports lower than 1024, but this can be easily changed using the *.env* file the project root.
-For example, admin users can run on the default HTTP port 80 or, if you have an SSL certificate, the HTTPS port 443.
-Once you've decided on your port, or decided to keep the default port 8080, configure your Security Group as such.
+The default in this repository is port **80**.
+In order to avoid admin permissions blocks associated with ports lower than 1024, this can be easily changed using the *.env* file the project root.
+For example, admin users can run on the default HTTP port 80 or, if you have an SSL certificate, the HTTPS port 443, but non-admin users will be required to change the environment variable to another port.
+Once you've decided on your port, or decided to keep the default port 80, configure your Security Group as such.

 ### Download and Installation